flintlib/arb/doc/source/arb.rst

     The principal branch is real-valued for `x \ge -1/e` (taking values in `[-1,+\infty)`) and the `W_{-1}` branch is real-valued for `-1/e \le x < 0` and takes values in `(-\infty,-1]`.
-    Elsewhere, the Lambert W function is complex and cannot be evaluated by this implementation.
+    Elsewhere, the Lambert W function is complex and :func:`acb_lambertw` should be used.

     The implementation first computes a floating-point approximation heuristically and then computes a rigorously certified enclosure around